Wednesday, December 8, 2010

 Membership is open to female Hispanic high-school students, but space was limited to a group of no more than

-"With a small group, the girls can get to know each other and work better," Rascon said.
+30. Rascon said the students will benefit more by working in smaller groups."With a small group, the girls can get to know each other and work better," Rascon said.
 "We can focus and work with these girls to be more involved in their community."
 Rascon said the students will complete 20 hours of community service and two service projects.

 "I am excited for this institute, because growing up, there wasn't a lot of opportunities for leadership," Rascon said.
 "I'm glad to offer this to girls now."